 RESEARCH AND DEVELOPMENT IN ITALIAN COMPANIES: THE GAP WITH EUROPE

-In recent years the Italian Ministry of Development did not provided political reforms to support research in Italy and the innovative investments of companies, and the actual policy is not enough to boost companies to acquire technological skills to compete with other European countries.
+In recent years the Italian Ministry of Development has started to provide political reforms to support research in Italy and the innovative investments of companies, although the actual policy is not enough to boost companies to acquire technological skills to compete with other European countries.
 Certainly, the new policies for the university and the industry 4.0 program have identified the priority areas on which it is necessary to concentrate resources, although they address too few companies active in digital innovation.

 With the exception of a relatively small group of innovative companies able of exporting their products abroad, Italian entrepreneurship is made up of a number of micro and small enterprises with too few activities and very little ICT research expenditure.
 Made in Italy is associated with low and medium technology activities compared to the main EU countries.